pablisch/pablisch/README.md

 ## About me

-I am a Full Stack Developer, [Makers](https://makers.tech/) graduate and gold medal pillow fighting champion excited to unleash a lifelong love of learning and making on the unsuspecting world of software development.
+I am a **Quality Engineer** and **Full Stack Developer**, [Makers](https://makers.tech/) graduate and gold medal pillow fighting champion excited to unleash a lifelong love of learning and making on the unsuspecting world of software development.
 Along with a passion for 'how?', 'why?' and 'let's do it!', I bring a huge wealth of experience and skills from my previous iterations as an edge-of-space explorer, forest creator, primary STEM and computing lead, Forest School Leader and expert furniture craftsperson.
 [Curious?
 Click here](https://pablisch.github.io/cv-about-links/).

 ---